someparty/someparty/source/articles/2025-02-11-outta-my-head.html.markdown

 ###[Outtacontroller](https://outtacontroller.bandcamp.com): "Cheap Pop"
 ==Preview and purchase at [Bandcamp](https://outtacontroller.bandcamp.com/track/cheap-pop)==

 Halifax punk quartet [Outtacontroller](https://outtacontroller.bandcamp.com) kicked off the year with "Cheap Pop," another in their reliably strong series of fuzzed-out power-pop gems.
 As with past efforts, the band said little about the track outside of the usual promise of more to come.
-I remain delightfully baffled at how consistently great the band sounds and how well they can place a hook in under two minutes.
+I remain delightfully baffled at how consistently great this band sounds.
+Their nonchalant ability to craft Buzzcocks-quality hooks time after time feels entirely underappreciated.

 Outtacontroller features vocalist/guitarists Terry A'hearn and James O'Toole, bassist AJ Boutilier, and drummer Sean Parsons.
 Late last year, the band convened in their Bunker studio to start work on the full-length follow-up to their 2022 LP *Come Alive*.
 There's no word yet on their release plans.